Rainmaker Investor FAQs

 We welcome working with Accredited Investors directly.
 We look forward to sharing our business plan, discussing our operations, and outlining our strategic vision.

 To learn more about the growing global water crisis, and the opportunity to provide water where it is so desperately needed, you’ve come to the right place.
-Contact Michael O’Connor, CEO, at firstname.lastname@example.org.
+Contact Michael O’Connor, Executive Chairman, at firstname.lastname@example.org.

 How do I transfer my stock, change my address, or report lost stock certificates?